-Even well-meaning interventions can inadvertently support the inequalities that feminist and women’s movements have been working so hard to dismantle for generations.
+Even well-meaning interventions can inadvertently support the inequalities that feminist, women’s, LGBTIQ, and racial justice movements have been working so hard to dismantle for generations.

 For MenEngage Alliance, being accountable means to:

-Take action to address personal and institutional practices that go against our principles of gender equality and human rights, acknowledging any harm caused and making amends.
+- Take action to address personal and institutional practices that go against our principles of gender equality and human rights

 Accountability Training Toolkit